Are you looking to get a new bike–new for you? Could be brand new, or used. Woo hoo! That’s exciting!

-It’s a great question, because this will affect how the bike fits, feels, rides, handles. i.e your riding enjoyment.
+What size should you ride is a fantastic question because this will affect how the bike fits, feels, rides, handles. i.e your riding enjoyment.

 The answer to the question is, “it depends”.
-It depends on a lot of factors:
+It depends on a plethora of factors:

-- What your existing riding experience is like E.g. new to cycling, haven’t biked for years, regular, devoted enthuiast
+- What your existing riding experience is like E.g. new to cycling, haven’t biked for years, regular, devoted enthusiast…etc.

 - Your overall and relative proportions E.g. height, inseam, torso and arm length.

-- Note that frame sizing based on inseam length alone is rarely sufficient for an accurate sizing.
+- Note that frame sizing based on inseam length alone is rarely sufficient for accurate sizing.

 - There is not a uniform, consistent, agreed way to express a bike size, and so the same frame label size between different brands can vary significantly.

 - Two bikes the same size may be a very different shape, and therefore feel quite different. i.e the geometry of the bike has a big influence as well.